jaimegc/raddarapp/README.md

   * Fabric and Firebase for usage statistics
   * Push notifications with Firebase
   * Profile settings
-  * Record and reproduce audio
+  * Record and play audio
   * Animations and sounds

 ## Others